Overdose Prevention

 How to Reduce Risk

-Mixing Drugs Go slow/do a slow shot, make an overdose plan, have a phone on hand to call 911
+• Go slow/do a slow shot, make an overdose plan, have a phone on hand to call 911

-Drug Quality Assess for risk, carry naloxone
+• Assess for risk, carry naloxone

-Previous Non-Fatal Overdose Use with someone else, take turns; it's important to have someone to help
+• Use with someone else, take turns; it's important to have someone to help

-Using Alone For those who are ready, medication assisted treatment (MAT) with methadone or buprenorphine
+• For those who are ready, medication assisted treatment (MAT) with methadone or buprenorphine

 Use of any opioids can put someone at risk!

-Community Resources for People who use Substances
+Resources for people who use substances

 Syringe Access Programs

 Syringe access programs (SAPs) are evidence-based interventions shown to reduce the transmission of HIV and hepatitis C (HCV) and do not increase drug use or crime.
 They meet people where they are to provide an array of services in a safe, anonymous setting.
+SAPs provide access to healthcare and treat people with dignity and respect, no matter where they are at.

 SAPs have many benefits including: